Heterogeneous Synthetic Learner for Panel Data: Discussions

 \section{Discussions}

 In this paper, we systematically study the identification and estimation of heterogeneous treatment effects in panel data.
-There are several future directions we can consider to address limitations.
+When the ignorability assumption for $Y_{i,t}(0)$ holds, we propose Heterogeneous One-side Synthetic X-Learner (H1SXL) and Heterogeneous One-side Synthetic Doubly Robust Learner (H1SDRL) for HTT estimation.
+When a stronger ignorability assumption holds and appropriate data generation models apply, we further extend the proposal to Heterogeneous Two-side Synthetic X-Learner (H2SXL) and Heterogeneous Two-side Synthetic Doubly Robust Learner (H2SDRL).
+There are several future directions to address potential limitations.
 First, we assume a linear model in Section \ref{sec:theory} to derive the convergence rate.
-Given the demonstrated good performance in the non-linear scenario as shown in Figure \ref{fig:simuresults} (b), it is of interest to extend our theory to non-linear HTE functions.
+Given the demonstrated good performance in the non-linear scenario, it is of interest to extend our theory to non-linear HTE functions.
 Second, the identifiability of HTT and HTE depends on the unverifiable ignorability assumption.
 Though how to relax this assumption is still an open question in causal inference, we may consider partial identifications.
-Finally, extending our framework to incorporate other causal panel data estimator such as augmented SC \citep{ben2021augmented} and matrix completion \citep{athey2021matrix} is also desired.
+Finally, extending our framework to incorporating other causal panel data estimator such as augmented SC \citep{ben2021augmented} and matrix completion \citep{athey2021matrix} is also desired.

 \counterwithin{figure}{section} \counterwithin{table}{section} \counterwithin{equation}{section}